supergrayfly/spectrrfi-contracts/docs/index.md

 ```

 Transfers token from the buyer to the seller of an offer

-@ Only callable internally by this contract
+_Only callable internally by this contract_

 #### Parameters